gggliuye/gggliuye.github.io/Study/MBA/pm/03putall.md

 * Identify risk by create a [fishbone diagram](https://asq.org/quality-resources/fishbone), help the team to brainstorm potential causes of a problem or risk and sort them into useful categories.
   * (1) Define the problem; (2) Identify the categories; (3) Brainstorm the causes; (4) Analyze the causes.
 * Risk type : (1) internal : time, budget, scope; (2) external risk; (3) single point of failure.

+Risk mitigation strategies.
+1. Avoid the risk
+2. Accept the risk
+3. Reduce or control the risk
+4. Transfer the risk

+[Risk management plan](https://docs.google.com/document/d/1OB1mF3uYelmSmHjC4z4rMAPs562AWlomTdOIkUoHeo8/template/preview): Probability chart, Impact chart,  Probability and Impact Matrix, Risk to project.

+# 4. Communication Plan

+Effective communication:
+* Recognize and understand individual differences
+* Brainstorm and craft the appropriate message
+* Deliver your message
+* Obtain feedback and incorporate that feedback going forward

+**Communication Plan** [template](https://docs.google.com/spreadsheets/d/1xVA_N9868hb4rL0s1w3zNABY5wbjl-ig05eqFFwwa80/template/preview) : organizes and documents the process, types, and expectations of communication for the project: <u>what (types), who, when (frequency, key dates), how (delivery method), why (goals), where (resources links).</u>

+<u>Project documentation -> Knowledge management.</u>
+what to share with who and when.